Ask about the wife: The student completely upsets Laschet – “That hurts me”

 ARD election arena: CDU Chancellor candidate Armin Laschet comments live

 First report from September 14th: Munich / Lübeck – The Union is worried about the Chancellery.
-In recent weeks, the long-standing ruling party has been replaced as the leading force in the polls * by the SPD.
-If one believes the surveys of the polling institutes, that also seems to be due to Armin Laschet.
+In the past few weeks, the long-standing ruling party has been replaced as the leading force in the polls * by the SPD.
+If one believes the surveys of the opinion research institutes, that also seems to be due to Armin Laschet.

 In many surveys, the CDU boss is the most unpopular candidate for chancellor *.
 In the current trend barometer from RTL and ntv *, Laschet can at least make up two percentage points.
 On Wednesday evening he wants to polish up his image further.
 Laschet is a guest in the ARD election arena in Lübeck.